 Wine Writer / Photographer / Editor in Chief

-Kevin Day is a wine writer and photographer.
-He has been twice nominated for the Millesima Blog Awards in the Wine Reporter category, and he is an Italian Wine Scholar™ with Highest Honors as certified by the Wine Scholar Guild, of which, he is a member.
+Kevin Day is a wine writer and photographer and the founder of Opening a Bottle.
+He is an Italian Wine Scholar™ with Highest Honors as certified by the Wine Scholar Guild, of which, he is a member.

 The Story of Opening a Bottle

 I started Opening a Bottle on a whim.
 While interviewing a Master Sommelier for a blog post I was writing on the Aspen Food & Wine Classic, I asked him how I should network with wine professionals to get new clients for my content strategy business.

 “Well, do you write about wine?” he asked.

 Fair enough.
 An hour later, I bought the domain name for Opening a Bottle.
 Two hours later, I crafted my first post, and many years later, I still feel like I’m learning something new.

 That’s the beauty of wine: it is unfathomably complex yet divinely simple.
 It doesn’t fit into words easily, but when you get those words right, it is deeply rewarding.
 Even more rewarding?
 Turning people on to great wines, and empowering them with easy-to-understand wine knowledge.
 To me, a wine expert is a curious person who owns their tastes with confidence, whatever those tastes may be.
 They are an expert on what they like and why they like it.
 Anyone can be a wine expert.

 When words aren’t enough, photos need to take over, and that was another reason I started Opening a Bottle, and have kept at it for so many years.
 A vast majority of wine websites are devoid of quality photography, especially when it comes to images of wine regions, cellars and the winemakers themselves.
 Opening a Bottle is intended to be the most visually arresting wine website out there.
 And so I keep at it.